sailfish-spotify/hutspot/README.md

  * The two icons on the bottom side give access to your albums/artists/playlists/tracks or to the Search page
  * Various actions can triggered  using the context menu (long press)
  * For some lists the nex/previous set (paging) can be retrieved using the Push/Pull menus
+ * Pause/Next/Previous is to be done on the Cover page or the controls on the Lock Screen.

 ## Thanks
  * Spotify for web api